oyvinrog/SQLShell/README.md

      - After FROM/JOIN: tables with join conditions
      - After WHERE: columns with appropriate operators
      - Inside functions: relevant column suggestions

+7. **Column Analysis**
+   - Right-click on column headers in the results pane
+   - Access features like sorting, filtering, and the "Explain Column" analysis tool

 ## 📝 Query Examples